Quality

 International Automotive Task Force

 IATF.
 A group of automotive manufacturers and their respective trade associations that seeks to improve product quality throughout the automotive supply chain.
-International Automotive Task Force members include automakers from the U.S. and Europe.
+International Automotive Task Force members include automakers from the U.S., Europe, and some parts of Asia.

 International Organization for Standardization

 ISO.
-A nongovernmental organization based in Switzerland that develops and establishes standards, rules, and guidelines designed to ensure that products, processes, and services are fit for their purposes.
-The International Organization for Standardization publishes standards for a broad range of industries.
+A non-governmental institution that develops and establishes standards, rules, and guidelines designed to ensure that products, processes, and services are fit for their purposes.
+The International Organization for Standardization created and maintains the popular quality standard ISO 9001:2015.

 ISO 9001:2015

-The core standard of the ISO 9000 series that contains the requirements an auditor uses to verify a company's conformity to a quality management system.
-ISO 9001:2015 is titled "Quality Management—Requirements" and contains material a company must follow when developing a QMS.
+The core standard of the ISO 9000 series that contains the requirements an auditor uses to verify conformity of a QMS.
+ISO 9001:2015 is titled "Quality Management Systems - Requirements" and presents the actual material to which an organization must conform for certification.

-A standard created by the IATF and the Technical Committee of the ISO that contains the quality management system requirements for producers of automotive parts and component systems.
-The ISO/TS 16949:2009 standard has been replaced by IATF 16949:2016.
+A standard created by the IATF and the Technical Committee of ISO that contains the quality management system requirements for producers of automotive parts and component systems.
+ISO/TS 16949:1999 is the earliest version of IATF 16949:2016, which replaced it.

 key performance indicators

 KPI.
 A measurable value that demonstrates an organization's effectiveness in achieving key objectives.
-Key performance indicators may be based off internal or external factors.
+Key performance indicators can compare information about delivery schedules, recalls, part performance, and other data.

 management reviews

-An examination of an organization's processes, products, services, and overall functions conducted by the organization's top management.
+An examination of a company's processes, products, services, and overall functioning conducted by the company's top management.
 Management reviews should identify areas for improvement and areas where the QMS could benefit from changes.

 manufacturing feasibility